Furetto126/Furetracer/README.md

 Click "Esc" to quit the program.

 TODO:
-Get triangles from 3D models and send it to the shader (DONE) Render polygons from 3D models (WIP)
+Get triangles from 3D models and send it to the shader (DONE).
+Render polygons from 3D models (WIP).
-Make a proper rendering system (and being able to make animations/videos) Get a custom console with commands to have a separate "only keyboard" mode (WIP) Polish GUI (WIP)
+Make a proper rendering system (and being able to make animations/videos).
+Get a custom console with commands to have a separate "only keyboard" mode (WIP).
+Polish GUI (WIP).
-Implement an acceleration structure to optimize ray intersection search
+Implement an acceleration structure to optimize ray intersection search.

 ## Examples